 The islands in the Trust Area support strong communities characterized by a mix of lifestyles, livelihoods and individuals.
 Island residents work together to bring special skills and viewpoints to sustain a tradition of community involvement.
 Because the islands are close to major population centres they are attractive for vacation properties.
 But with absentee owners, who volunteers for the local fire department?
 Who provides needed services?
 How do we ensure that our communities continue to function as real neighbourhoods, rather than resort or tourist destinations full of temporary visitors?

 The price of real estate on the islands has risen at a much greater rate than local incomes making suitable year-round rental accommodation hard to find.
 These factors make it increasingly difficult to sustain communities that are affordable to the people who live and work on the islands.
 There are also the challenges presented by an increasing proportion of senior residents.

 In September 2011, the Islands Trust developed an Affordable Housing Guide to explain the various regulatory requirements and approval processes typically involved when considering affordable and special needs housing.

 Please click below to print a letter size (8.5”x11”) version of the guide:

 Affordable Housing Guide (September 14, 2011)

-Existing Housing Agreements are posted to the website by Island, under the Administrative Bylaw pages.
-Denman, Galiano, and Salt Spring Island Local Trust Committees currently have Housing Agreements in place.
+Existing housing agreements are posted to the website by island, under the Administrative Bylaw pages.
+Denman Island, Galiano Island, and Salt Spring Island Local Trust Committees currently have housing agreements in place.

 An application guide has been created to provide more information about the process of establishing a Housing Agreement.
 For more information regarding Housing Agreements please contact planning staff.